 Driving strategic and innovative descisions with akneen market focus

 CIO’s desk into your inbox.

-Since December, we have been running lower duration and our conservatism has been reinforced in the last two monetary policy meets.
-While, we believe that policy rate moves would be data-dependent but the adoption of neutral stance is likely to lend bearishness to the bond market in the near term.
-Supply-demand dynamics of the government bonds, liquidity situation of the banks once the demonetization effects completely dissipates, bank credit outlook and, global outlook will take prominence in guiding the bonk markets trajectory.
+For FY18 as a whole, supply-demand dynamics of the government bonds, liquidity situation of the banks once the pace of currency withdrawal normalized, bank credit outlook and global outlook will take prominence in guiding the bond markets trajectory.
 We remain constructive, but with a slightly longer term approach as average CPI settle lower and government’s measures to widen the tax base leads to structural improvement in the fiscal balance.
-Accordingly, we may increase the duration at the opportune time.
+Accordingly, we keep taking tactical calls in duration at the opportune time (like last month).

 Navneet Munot, CIO – SBI Funds management Private Limited

 April 3, 2017